MrOlm/inStrain/docs/tutorial.rst

   $ inStrain profile UHGG_reps.fasta-vs-N5_216_039G1.sam /groups/banfield/projects/human/data8/ExternalData/UHGG/UHGG_reps.fasta -o UHGG_reps.fasta-vs-N5_216_039G1.IS -p 10 -g /groups/banfield/projects/human/data8/ExternalData/UHGG/UHGG_reps.genes.fna -s /groups/banfield/projects/human/data8/ExternalData/UHGG/UHGG_reps.stb --database_mode

 This took just over an hour to run on my computer.
 We have now successfully generated an inStrain profile!
 For help interpreting the output files, see :doc:`example_output`.
 To link the genomes in the UHGG database with their taxonomy, use the file ``genomes-nr_metadata.tsv`` which we downloaded above and is part of the overall download as well.
-To subset to just the :term:`Species representative genome`s (SRGs) that make up this database, subset this table to only include rows where the column "Genome" is equal to the column "Species_rep".
+To subset to just the :term:`species representative genomes<Species representative genome>`s (SRGs) that make up this database, subset this table to only include rows where the column "Genome" is equal to the column "Species_rep".

 Running inStrain compare
 +++++++++++++++++++++++++